 Check Out What Whales Are Doing With SNOW

-A whale with a lot of money to spend has taken a noticeably bullish stance on Snowflake.
+Someone with a lot of money to spend has taken a bullish stance on Snowflake (NYSE:SNOW).

-Looking at options history for Snowflake (NYSE:SNOW) we detected 19 strange trades.

 What's The Price Target?